jynychen/pikvm/docs/pico_hid.md

 This page explains how to build, connect and use all the features of the Pico HID.

+!!! note "Software requirements"
-!!! note "KVMD >= 3.241 is required for the Pico HID"
+    KVMD >= 3.241 is required for the Pico HID.
+    For new builds, this will be the case, but if you want to use the Pico HID on the old PiKVM, you will need to update OS.

 -----